Judge conditionally approves Purdue Pharma opioid settlement

-A federal bankruptcy judge gave conditional approval Wednesday to a sweeping, potentially $10 billion plan submitted by OxyContin maker Purdue Pharma to settle a mountain of lawsuits over its role in the opioid crisis that has killed a half-million Americans over the past two decades.
+A federal bankruptcy judge gave conditional approval Wednesday to a sweeping settlement that will remove the Sackler family from ownership of OxyContin maker Purdue Pharma and devote potentially $10 billion to fighting the opioid crisis that has killed a half-million Americans over the past two decades.

+If it withstands appeals, the deal will resolve a mountain of 3,000 lawsuits from state and local governments, Native American tribes, unions and others that accuse the company of helping to spark the overdose epidemic by aggressively marketing the prescription painkiller.

-Under the settlement, the Sackler family will give up ownership of the company and contribute $4.5 billion.
-But the Sacklers will be shielded from any future lawsuits over opioids.
+Under the settlement, the Sacklers will have to get out of the opioid business altogether and contribute $4.5 billion.
+But they will be shielded from any future lawsuits over opioids.

 Also, the settlement sets up a compensation fund that will pay some victims of drugs an expected $3,500 to $48,000 each.